zeyneptandogan/preprocessedpeoples/index.md

 </div>

 ## The Impact of Gender Composition in Cast and Crew on IMDb Ratings
 <div style="text-align: justify"> Is there a secret formula to higher IMDb ratings?
 Does the gender makeup of the cast and crew play a role in the audience's verdict?
-Does a perfect blend of male and female talents guarantee a banger movie and a stellar IMDb score?👥 Before diving into the details of this analysis, let's take a glance at the data landscape.🌐 <br>
+Does a perfect blend of male and female talents guarantee a banger movie and a stellar IMDb score?👥 Before diving into the details of this analysis, let's take a glance at on screen vs behind the scenes landscape.🌐 <br>
 First, we'll look at the average cast and crew gender distributions.
 It should be noted that there is non-binary gender in the dataset for the cases we dont know the gender or it is not wanted to be expressed.
 As it can be seen from the chart, male dominance shows itself once again in both crew and cast distributions.
 </div>
 {% include average_gender_distribution_cast_crew.html %}